Find Trade Colleges

 Read full report on Precision Metal Working at Southwest Texas Junior College

-Texas State Technical College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
-It came in at #10 on the list.
-Located in the medium-sized city of Waco, TSTC is a public college with a fairly large student population.
+Texas State Technical College ranked #10 on this year’s Best Value Precision Metal Working Basic Certificate Schools in Texas list.
+Located in the midsize city of Waco, TSTC is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at TSTC are $6,969 per year.
+The average tuition and fees for an in-state undergraduate at TSTC are $6,969 a year.

 Read full report on Precision Metal Working at Texas State Technical College